haechan29/Greeting/README.md

-# The First Project to Practice TDD.
+# The Project to Practice TDD.

 ### This practice was designed from [HERE](https://github.com/testdouble/contributing-tests/wiki/Greeting-Kata)